The Glasshouse Mountains are a series of steep-sided volcanic plugs which dominate the landscape of the Sunshine Coast Hinterland.

 - Then we all walked up an easy back section of the mountain to the very top.
 We lowered ourselves over a cliff edge by abseiling over the edge using our feet to push away from the rock.
 The long rope and waistband and metal spinnaker then held us very firmly in place.
 We then gently freefell in open air at our intention over a small open cliff cave for 80 ++ metres to the cave floor below.
 I well remember the metal spinnaker allowing the rope to slowly go through the metal ring as you allowed it to be released.

-- Later that year, I went with one of my adventurous girl friends for a weekend day trip from Brisbane to the Glasshouse Mountains.
+- Later that year, I went with one of my adventurous university girl friends for a weekend day trip from Brisbane to the Glasshouse Mountains to Mt.
+Tibrogargan.
 We walked up the easy back section of the mountain to the very top and took a cut lunch.
 We stopped to admire the top view over the forest below, the intervening farmland below and the distant line of the Pacific Ocean.